 The insurance industry has vowed to engage proactively with a new regulatory body set to become functional a month from now.

-26 June, 2017 – nicknamed the “D-day” – will see the Independent Insurance Authority (IIA or IA) replacing the current Office of the Commissioner of Insurance (OCI) as the top watchdog over insurance companies.
-This is the second stage following the establishment of the authority itself in accordance to the Insurance Companies (Amendment) Ordinance 2015 in December 2015.
+26 June, 2017 – nicknamed the “D-day” – saw the Independent Insurance Authority (IIA or IA) replacing the current Office of the Commissioner of Insurance (OCI) as the top watchdog over insurance companies.
+This was the second stage following the establishment of the authority itself in accordance to the Insurance Companies (Amendment) Ordinance 2015 in December 2015.
 Within two years from the D-day, the IIA will also set up a statutory licensing regime to eventually take over the regulation of insurance intermediaries from three self-regulatory organisations (SROs).

 This comes amid double-digit growth of the Hong Kong insurance industry in recent years.
 Total gross premiums of the industry in 2016 amounted to $448.8 billion, representing an increase of 22.7% over 2015.